nii-yamagishilab/Capsule-Forensics/README.md

 - Checkpoint folder, where the training outputs will be stored:

       ./checkpoints

+Pre-trained models for Face2Face and DeepFakes detection (with settings described in our paper) are provided in the checkpoints folder.

 ## Dataset
 Each dataset has two parts:
 - Real images: ./dataset/\<train;test;validation\>/Real